lwerdna/proof_learn/nd_prover/README.md

-Write proofs in python by making implementing a domain-specific language (DSL) / fluid interface.
+Write proofs in python by making implementing a domain-specific language (DSL) / fluent interface.
 Proofs look like this:

 ### Example 1: